Learn to design ethical, culturally sensitive, and rigorous health research.

 Create your own research proposal

 Guided by your tutors, all experienced researchers, you’ll develop your own health-related research proposal.
-You’ll work on that all the way through the course.
-Every week you’ll get tutor support in how to build the next part.
+You’ll work on it all the way through the course.

 Your proposal will demonstrate your understanding of: